lifeforms/documentation/content/development/sandbox.md

 ## Known issues

+In some cases, the sandbox will not properly handle and finish your request.

-- Openresty is itself a HTTP server which performs parsing of any incoming request.
+- _Invalid HTTP requests:_ The frontend, Openresty, is itself a HTTP server which performs parsing of the incoming request.
 This may not be fully transparent.
-For instance, it may reject an invalid HTTP request with an error 400.
-So, some types of attacks may not reach the backend.
+For instance, it may reject an invalid HTTP request with an error 400 before it can even be sent to a backend.
 This happens for instance with the Apache 2.4.50 vulnerability that depended on a URL encoding violation.
 If you receive an error 400, your request was rejected by the frontend.
+- _ReDoS_: If your request is a ReDoS attack and makes the backend spend too much time to process a regular expression, this can lead to a timeout from the backend server.
+Openresty will cancel the request with an error 502.
+If you have to wait a long time and then receive an error 502, there was likely a ReDoS situation.

 ## Questions and suggestions